Ibexian/EastMeetsKitchen/_posts/2016-06-28-what-is-aquafaba.md

 3 tablespoons of aquafaba equals one egg and 2 tablespoons of it is equivalent to an egg white.
 While you might not get the exact color you get from using eggs (I'd say using aquafaba yields slightly lighter results), you get the same fluffy texture, which is probably the harder quality to mimic.

+**Tips/Tricks - Reducing Aquafaba**

+The biggest tip I read from the many blog sites covering aquafaba is to reduce it by about one-third before working with it.
+This step is integral.
+Having a thicker aquafaba from the get-go ensures you can beat the mixture to stiff peaks.
+A thicker liquid can better trap air bubbles and is more stable.
+In my upcoming recipes, I reduced the liquid about 33% and then cooled it before whipping it up.
+The results were great compared to if you were just whipping thin aquafaba straight from the can.

 **Additional Commentary**

 I’ve had a lot of friends tell me how weird it is to be making or consuming things made out of leftover chickpea liquid.
 But I guess my thing is, it’s probably more weird to be consuming the albumen secretions from a chicken.
 I’m not against it.
 Heck I was a baker for crying out loud, but if chickpea liquid does the trick, it’s a heck of a lot cleaner and less weird than eggs.
 That being said, what I was able to whip using aquafaba was still less stable than whipping eggs, but it came pretty close, and I think substitutions can definitely be made.